joshuaFordyce/Josh-Blog/src/content/blog/SentinelPhase2.md

 The Solution: Installing python3-venv
 The error message was perfectly prescriptive.
 We added an apt-get install command for python3-venv before attempting to create the virtual environment:
 Dockerfile
-# First, update the package list and install the venv package
+- First, update the package list and install the venv package
-RUN apt-get update && apt-get install -y python3-venv
+-     RUN apt-get update && apt-get install -y python3-venv

-# Now, create a virtual environment
+- Now, create a virtual environment
-RUN python3 -m venv /opt/venv
+-     RUN python3 -m venv /opt/venv
-# ... rest of the venv installation ...

 This ensured that the venv module and ensurepip were present, allowing the virtual environment to be created successfully.

 Challenge 3: